-Fulbari barrage: 15 km away on Siliguri-Jalpaiguri highway is lesser-known artificial water body - Fulbari.
-Here Mahananda, the most important river of Siliguri forms a huge marshy land which provides ideal nestling place for migratory water fouls like Rudy shell, Mallard, open bull stork and much more.
-Best time to visit the place is December - February.
+Fulbari barrage: 15 km away on the Siliguri-Jalpaiguri highway is a lesser-known artificial water body - Fulbari.
+Here Mahananda, the most important river of Siliguri forms a huge marshy land which provides an ideal nesting place for migratory water fouls like Rudy shell, Mallard, open bull stork and much more.
+The best time to visit the place is December - February.

-Recreation Center (Madhuban): A popular picnic spot and lover'spoint, Madhuban is 15 km north on the way to Mirik-Siliguri highway.
-A park is created on the natural environment of Mahananda wild life sanctuary.
+Recreation Center (Madhuban): A popular picnic spot and lovers' point, Madhuban is 15 km north on the way to the Mirik-Siliguri highway.
+A park is created in the natural environment of Mahananda wildlife sanctuary.
 A large number of city dwellers visit the park, which also holds a small zoo inside.

-Sevoke, Kalijhora, Mongpong: A popular day out for tourists in Siliguri combines Sevok, Kalijhora and Mongpong.
-The places are within 8-10 km from one another and is about within 30 km from the city.
-Situated on the foothills of Kalimpong and surrounded by forested hills and vast river basin, all the three places provide a much desired break from the chaotic urban life.
+Sevoke, Kalijhora, Mongpong: A popular day out for tourists in Siliguri combines Sevak, Kalijhora, and Mongpong.
+The places are within 8-10 km of one another and are about 30 km from the city.
+Situated on the foothills of Kalimpong and surrounded by forested hills and vast river basins, all three places provide a much-desired break from the chaotic urban life.
 The coronation bridge of Sevoke, built by the British before independence, is a piece of unique architecture.
-The sevoke kali temple, placed on top of a steep rock, provides a grant bird eye view of Tista.
+The Sevoke Kali temple, placed on top of a steep rock, provides a granted bird's eye view of Tista.
 Surrounded by Sal and Teak forests, the Mongpong forest rest house presents a great panoramic view of Tista valley and Mahananda forests.

-Rohini: 25 kms on the way to Mirik, Rohini is another attractive tourist spot.
-There is a tourist accommodation at Rohini where tourists can spend a night among the nature.
+Rohini: 25 km on the way to Mirik, Rohini is another attractive tourist spot.
+There is a tourist accommodation at Rohini where tourists can spend a night among nature.
 More

-Panighata and lohagarh: About 25 km from the town, both places are located on the bank of river Mechi on the Indo-Nepal border.
-A nice camping place, with beautiful landscape combining forests, low hills, rivers and teagardens.
-Dhulabari, a famous foreign goods market in Nepal, is only half an hour drive from here.
+Panighata and Lohagarh: About 25 km from the town, both places are located on the bank of river Mechi on the Indo-Nepal border.
+A nice camping place, with a beautiful landscape combining forests, low hills, rivers, and tea gardens.
+Dhulabari, a famous foreign goods market in Nepal, is only half an hour's drive from here.